mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 ```
 Liffa Return Trajectory

-On 0to 4la, I traveled to Holragi at Melna's request.
-The agreed and checked trajectory is as follows:
+On Obscura tova 0.9, I inspected the spacerail and The agreed and checked trajectory is as follows:

-First Bleed Entry: Over Heiko Center, Obscura Observation + tova 3 10la 7na
+First Bleed Entry: Over Heiko Center, Obscura + tova 3.10.7
-Second Bleed Entry: Over Holragi-Spacerail, Obscura Observation + tova 3 12la 12na
+Second Bleed Entry: Over Holragi-Spacerail, Obscura + tova 3.12.12
-Final Approach: Lao 2ka 3sa Off the southern coast of Ulukoma, Obscura Observation + tova 4 1la 6na
+Final Approach: Lao 2ka Off the Ulu coast of Ulukoma, Obscura + tova 4.1.6

 - Jesse

 (Godspeed, Liffa)
 ```

-_4, 1, 6.
+_4.1.6.
 You are not forgotten, Liffa.
 I'm coming for you._

 I packed my things while Pomri wrote a note for Jesse, in the inevitable case that he woke up disoriented and confused.
 We didn't know if he'd understand language or writing when he woke, but it was worth a try.
 Even for a dead man.